 Qualifications.
-An officer of the Corporation must be an employee (or authorized agent or contractor) of a Promoter Member, but need not be a Promoter Director.
-In the case of an officer who is not also a Promoter Director or an alternate Director, the officer will not be included for purposes of quorum of the Board and will not participate in votes taken by the Board.
-An officer who is also a Promoter Director or alternate Director retains all the rights and privileges associated with his or her status of Promoter Director or alternate Director.
+An officer of the Corporation must be an employee (or authorized agent or contractor) of a Promoter Member except the Treasurer who need not be an employee of, or contractor to, a Promoter Member.
+An officer need not be a Promoter Director.
+In the case of an officer who is not also a Promoter Director, that officer will not be included for purposes of quorum of the Board and will not participate in votes taken by the Board, unless that officer is serving as a designated alternate.
+An officer who is also a Promoter Director or alternate retains all the rights and privileges associated with his or her status as Promoter Director or alternate.
 The Corporation may also have an Executive Director, which the Board may designate as a non-officer role, in its discretion.

-Nominations.
-The Board will call for nominations for relevant officers from Promoter Members in good standing annually.
+Nomination and Election of Officers.
+Elections for Chair and Secretary will be held in even numbered years; elections for Vice Chair and Treasurer will be held in odd numbered years.
+Each year, the Board will call for nominations from Promoter Members in good standing to replace Officers whose terms are scheduled to expire.
 Promoter Members must submit nominations during the submission period specified by the Board, which will extend through the end of the Board meeting preceding the Board meeting for which officer elections are scheduled.
-Each Promoter Member may only submit one nominee for each Officer position.
-Elections for Chair and Secretary will be held in even numbered years; elections for Vice Chair and Treasurer will be held in odd numbered years.
+Each Promoter Member may submit only one nominee for each Officer position.

 Appointment.
+The term of service for such officers will begin at the conclusion of the meeting when the vote was held.
+Officers will hold office for two years, unless an officer is removed or resigns.
+There will be no limitation to the number of terms an officer may serve.
 The Board will vote for each applicable officer position at the next Board meeting after the end of the submission period for nominations.
 Each Promoter Director is entitled to cast a vote for each applicable officer position.
 At the conclusion of voting for each officer position, the nominee with the largest number of votes is declared the winner.
 In the event of a two or more-way tie for a specific position, there will be a run-off vote until a winner is declared.
-The term of service for such officers will begin after the vote and officers will hold office for two years, unless an officer is removed or resigns.
-There will be no limitation to the number of terms an officer may serve.

 Removal & Resignation.
-The Board may remove an officer by a unanimous vote of all disinterested Promoter Directors in good standing and will communicate such termination to the officer in writing.
+The Board may remove an officer by a unanimous vote of all disinterested Promoter Directors in good standing.
+Such termination will be communicated in writing to the officer.
 If the membership of the Promoter Member terminates, or the status of a Promoter Member is changed from Promoter Member to any other class of membership, any officer of the Corporation associated with that Promoter Member will be removed.
 An officer may resign his or her position by communicating his or her resignation in writing to the Board.
 Termination or resignation of an officer who also serves as a Director will not alter an individual’s role as a Director.
 In the event of removal, resignation or other termination of an officer’s active term, the Board will at its earliest convenience accept nominations from remaining Promoter Members and hold an election to fill the remainder of that officer’s term.

+Vacancies.

 Responsibilities.

 Chair.
 The Chair will have the responsibilities normally associated with the role of chief executive officer.
-The Chair will act as chair of all meetings of the Board, or delegate that responsibility.
+The Chair will act as chair for all meetings of the Board, or delegate that responsibility.
 The Chair will oversee the management of the business of the Corporation and will see that orders and resolutions of the Board are carried into effect.

 Vice Chair.
-The Vice Chair will have the responsibility of performing all duties of the Chair in his or her absence.
+The Vice Chair will have the responsibility for performing all duties of the Chair in his or her absence.